0day-lakshman/Clipboard_Hijacker/README.md

 # Clipboard_Hijacker
 A Clipboard Hijacker is a type of malware or script designed to monitor and manipulate the contents of a system’s clipboard.
 This is particularly dangerous in contexts where users copy sensitive data (like cryptocurrency addresses, passwords, or command-line instructions).
 The attacker typically replaces clipboard contents with their own data, often unnoticed by the victim.

-🔍 What Does a Clipboard Hijacker Do?
+# What Does a Clipboard Hijacker Do?
-** Monitors Clipboard Activity:
+## Monitors Clipboard Activity :
 Continuously checks the system clipboard for changes.
 Typically runs silently in the background.

-** Checks for Specific Patterns:
+## Checks for Specific Patterns:
 Looks for specific formats (e.g., Bitcoin wallet addresses, URLs, credit card numbers).
 Uses regex to identify such patterns.
 Replaces Clipboard Content:

-** Injects attacker-controlled data (e.g., attacker's wallet address).
+## Injects attacker-controlled data (e.g., attacker's wallet address).
 Victim unknowingly pastes the attacker’s data instead of their own.

-How to use:
+# How to use:
 Run Flask webserver your attacker machine using python so you need to install flask.

 python3 -m pip install flask